swannodette/logic-tutorial/README.md

 tut3=> (dotimes [_ 100] (time (doall (run 1 [q] (zebrao q)))))
 ```

 On my machine, after the JVM has had time to warm up, I see the puzzle can be solved in as little as 3 milliseconds.
 The Zebra puzzle in and of itself is hardly very interesting.
 However if such complex constraints can be described and solved so quickly, <code>core.logic</code> is very likely fast enough to be applied to reasoning about types!
-Only time will tell, but I encourage people to investigate such application.
+Only time will tell, but I encourage people to investigate such applications.

 Next Steps
 ----